I saw him standing in a corner of St Pancras Station, Thick brown wavy hair, long black coat

 But soon that will pass.
 Personally I’m scared.
 There have always been guitar teachers and some of these guys are good.
 But now the Electric guitar is becoming institutionallised.

 There are now music schools in both Britain and the United States, music grades and exams, you can learn songs and solos and be graded on your competency.
 The pretentious music snobs who rejected me have all gone out and bought a Yamaha Pacifica 112, to teach kids with and earn money.
 Its funny how money will malke some people lower themselves eh.

 I wonder what these Royal College of music Examiners and Academics would make of true originals like Keef, Kevin Shields, John Martyn, Will Reid, Polly Harvey etc etc. What would they make of originators of the form, Robert Johnson, Wes Montgomery, Albert Collins.

 In a way its a scary thought, does an artform die as soon as you institutionallise it?

 You could look at 20th Century art and a school of tradition.
 But to me I prefer Art made by the likes of the French Postman Ferdinand Cheval, an ordinary man, who at the age of 43 created the palace of his childhood dreams using stones he found on his daily route and discarded objects.
 To me he made this beautiful artwork out of some divine inner need to create.
-Not because he thought it was a good career or maybe a right wing advertising executive with a perchant for busty Jewish Princesses wanted to buy it.
+Not because he thought it was a good career or maybe a right wing advertising executive with a perchant for society girls might buy it.